Jackie Hoffman, Broadway's Kvetcher-in-Chief, Returns — and Now She's "Teavee" Famous

 That was around 2010.
 For Hoffman, Charlie remained a "dangling carrot for a long time."
 The creative team wanted Hoffman to open the show in London — where it premiered in 2014 under the direction of Sam Mendes.
 "But the producers didn't want to," she says, and Hoffman, within earshot of her personal publicist, the show's publicist, and a member of her management team, mimes the international symbol for money.

-"We're trying to get away from the Mommy Dearest angle," Hoffman says.
-"But she did have her Mommy Dearest moments.
+"We're trying to get away from the Mommie Dearest angle," Hoffman says.
+"But she did have her Mommie Dearest moments.
 It's in episode six when it almost hits the fan — and almost hits me.
 It was terrifying at points, because when Jessica gets into a character, get the f*ck outta there."

 While Feud isn't Hoffman's first television gig, it is her first series regular role.
 "I remember sitting in the makeup chair and saying, 'These are gonna be people I really work with and see a lot, as opposed to seeing them for two days and then never again.'"